philomathengineer/Drive-Wheel-Motor-Torque-Calculations/README.md

 The formulas are written in Python using Jupyter Notebook.

-**Note:** Calculations use Force in Newtons rather than Mass in Pounds as given in the paper.
+Calculations use Force in Newtons rather than Mass in Pounds as given in the paper.
+All values are in SI units.